Improving Admin Center setup and deployment times to boost time-to-value

 We hypothesized that the shift in design may have strayed too far off from a user's existing mental model for setup in the admin center.

-To counter this, we also added in an onboarding process to guide users through the new system.
+To counter this, we also added in an onboarding process that would show up on first load to guide users through the new system.

 This shift in product strategy helped to anticipate adoption risks and mitigate them through design.